BY

 How Does Claiming Depreciation Work?

-As a vehicle gets older, it is subject to general wear and tear.
+As a vehicle ages, it is subject to general wear and tear.
 In other words, each year, the value decreases and therefore depreciates.

-To make the process of claiming tax deductions simpler, the ATO introduced simplified depreciation rules for small businesses.
-So, a small business can choose to either use the simplified depreciation rules or the general rules, depending on what best suits their circumstances.
+The ATO introduced simplified depreciation rules for small businesses to simplify the process of claiming tax deductions.
+So, a small business can choose to use the simplified depreciation or general rules, depending on what best suits their circumstances.

 The simplified small business depreciation rules include the following.